-General Condition Explanation/Action Cannot ping or connect to the DeviceMaster The DeviceMaster family default IP address is often not accessible due to the subnet masking from another network unless 192.168 is used in the network.
-In most cases, it will be necessary to program in an address that conforms to your network.
-If you do not use the NS-Link driver to program the IP address, you only have 10 seconds to disable the bootloader with Redboot to get into the setup utility.
-See the User Guide (Page 8) for your product for the Redboot method of programming an IP address.
+General Condition Explanation/Action The DeviceMaster family default IP address is often not accessible due to the subnet masking from another network unless 192.168 is used in the network.
+Cannot ping or connect In most cases, it will be necessary to program in an address that conforms to your network. to the DeviceMaster If you do not use the NS-Link driver to program the IP address, you only have 10 seconds to disable the bootloader with Redboot to get into the setup utility.
+See the DeviceMaster Installation and Configuration Guide (Page 8) for the Redboot method of programming an IP address.